MomX/Momocs2/README.md

 ## Big changes going on

 * Momocs is now restricted to manipulating shapes and describing them into coefficients.
 Import function will be entirely rewritten and part of `Momit`.
 Statistical tools will be part of `Momstats`.
 This will allow a much easier maintenance.
 Also development on top of Momocs will be a piece of cake.
-Many packages are on their way and I'll verse them progressively into MomX.
+More packages are on their way and I'll verse them progressively into MomX.
 * All objects are now [tibbles](https://tibble.tidyverse.org/), and Momocs is thus tidyverse ready. `dplyr`, `purrr` and `ggplot2` and other tidyverse packages are your new friends.
 You're worth it and you will rock it.
 * Former S3 classes `Coo` and `Coe` spirit is still around but they are turned into columns, as lists of shapes and lists of coordinates.
 Overall Momocs is more open-minded about what is a shape.
 * All graphs have been rewritten, a curated list of interesting datasets.